 Here’s a detailed and easy to follow guide on How to automatically update your WordPress website ☺️

-You need to protect your website, even when you’re just starting your blogging or business journey.
+The harsh truth is – you need to protect your website, even when you’re just starting your blogging or business journey.

 I highly recommend installing a good security plugin.
 I have a whole article on how to choose a good security plugin and protect your website.
 There are some very good (and even free!) plugins that will protect your site from brute force attacks, malware and other security risks.